- Catrin O'Hara

 - 16 x 16 x 1.5 in (40.64 x 40.64 x 3.81 cm)

 During the lockdown of the global pandemic, a sketchbook journal became a steadying anchor—a way to mark the passage of time through those unsettled months.
 This square work unfolds nearly five years after a daily ritual that inspired it: each day I sketched and photographed the same plant.
-The piece draws on of my earlier pandemic journal work Plant Series 2: Masked Cavendish 1 and an echo of this can be seen in the background.
+The piece draws on my earlier pandemic journal work Plant Series 2: Masked Cavendish 1 and an echo of this can be seen in the background.

 The ghostly white foreground is made from the original sketch captured on 11 November 2020; its delicate shape is rendered in a soft, semi transparent layer and repeated in a smaller version below and to the right.
 Behind these layers floats the rising plant, photographed and blended in a spectral mode.
 All of this rests against a muted plum backdrop whose deep hue is both grounding and expansive, framing the interlocking angles of canvas, photograph, and ink.